Lande21/RolandeU.github.io/README.md

 A portfolio GitHub webpage with a few bits of my work throughout my career.
 Ask away

 Daily Notes:
-Ivy🙌🏽❤️Lord help me to do and be in alignment  💚🙏🏾 Imana ninziza ALWAYS GIVE US WHA
+Ivy🙌🏽❤️Lord help me to do and be in alignment  💚🙏🏾 Imana ninziza Cyane!

 I HIT 1.5K COMMITS YAY!!!
 read book today page 230💚finally finished the book, Looking for a new book